YottaDB/YDBDoc/ProgGuide/isv.rst

 During the execution of the interrupt handling code, $ZINTERRUPT evaluates to 1 (TRUE).

-If an error occurs while compiling the $ZINTERRUPT code, the error handler is not invoked (the error handler is invoked if an error occurs while executing the $ZINTERRUPT code), YottaDB sends the GTM-ERRWZINTR message and the compiler error message to the operator log facility.
-If the YottaDB process is at a direct mode prompt or is executing a direct mode command (for example, a FOR loop), YottaDB sends also sends the GTM-ERRWZINTR error message to the user console along with the compilation error.
+If an error occurs while compiling the $ZINTERRUPT code, the error handler is not invoked (the error handler is invoked if an error occurs while executing the $ZINTERRUPT code), YottaDB sends the YDB-ERRWZINTR message and the compiler error message to the operator log facility.
+If the YottaDB process is at a direct mode prompt or is executing a direct mode command (for example, a FOR loop), YottaDB sends also sends the YDB-ERRWZINTR error message to the user console along with the compilation error.
 In both cases, the interrupted process resumes execution without performing any action specified by the defective $ZINTERRUPT vector.

-If YottaDB encounters an error during creation of the interrupt handler's stack frame (before transferring control to the application code specified by the vector), that error is prefixed with a GTM-ERRWZINTR error.
+If YottaDB encounters an error during creation of the interrupt handler's stack frame (before transferring control to the application code specified by the vector), that error is prefixed with a YDB-ERRWZINTR error.
 The error handler then executes normal error processing associated with the interrupted routine.
 Any other errors that occur in code called by the interrupt vector invoke error processing as described in `Chapter 13: “Error Processing” <https://docs.yottadb.com/ProgrammersGuide/errproc.html>`_.

 .. parsed-literal::
    The interrupt handler does not operate "outside" the current M environment but rather within the environment of the process.